 Cubify has also an affordable hand-held scanner, the SENSE for $ 329.
 Windows and Mac.
 Its software has a nice function to make the scan watertight.

 At the low end there is the XYZ handheld scanner 60 x 60 cms with a resolution of 1.5 mm. € 200

 The nice thing is that you can clip it on your laptopscreen which is convenient for scanning.
 It is Windows only, but ours was Windows sometimes, for inexplicable reasons.
 We threw them out in favor of the Sense.

 The Matter and Form uses a rotating platform and two lasers on a Z-axis.
 It is meant for smaller objects up to 25 cms high.
-Available for $ 519.
+Price went up to $ 749

 An other Kickstarter was the Fuel 3D scanner initiative, aiming for a hand held scanner under $ 1000, it is now avaliable under the name SCANIFY for € 1199 ex tax.
 It requires the provided small tracking targets for calibration.

-A good small commercial scanner is the NEXTENGINE, which costs about $ 3000.
+A good small commercial scanner is the NEXTENGINE, which has been around for years and costs about $ 3000.
 FabLab Groningen has one, with a rotating platform.
 We used it and it works quite well, though closing a scan did take quite some effort.
 Windows only.

 The Kickstarter Rubicon has the same concept with a dual laser for $ 499 (they raised 57k from a wanted 25k)